-- Gold Medal Course.
-The Gold Medal Course has a curriculum designed for students with some competition experience and strong academic performance, with a softer learning curve compared with the Champion Course to accommodate a wider student audience.
-Students are required to pass an admission exam to enroll in this course and periodically take performance exams to maintain their class slot. - Elite Course.
-The Elite Course is our most popular course, with its curriculum mixing competitions and formal school materials.
+- Champion Course.
+The Champion Course is our most advanced standard course, with a curriculum designed for exceptional students seeking to further develop their math skills and challenge themselves. - Gold Medal Course.
+The Gold Medal Course has a curriculum designed for students with strong academic performance, with a softer learning curve compared with the Champion Course to accommodate a wider student audience. - Elite Course.
+The Elite Course is our most popular course, with its curriculum mixing formal school materials and more advanced topics.
 The course is designed to elevate already good students to the next level. - Excellence Course.
-The Excellence Course is designed to introduce students to the world of math competition at a moderately challenging level.
-Many of our Excellence Course students advance to our Elite Course after one or two terms.
+The Excellence Course is designed to assist and supplement our students' schoolwork at a moderately challenging level.
+Many of our Excellence Course students advance to our Elite Course after one or two terms. - Advancement Course.

-Advancement Course.
 The Advancement Course focuses on solidifying students' understanding of fundamental concepts from the formal school curriculum, as well as cultivating their overall interests in math.